ivanw314/SimpleSGEViz/README.md

 **Step 3 — Add to input directory:**

-Rename the downloaded file to `{gene}.vep.xlsx` (e.g. `BRCA1.vep.xlsx`) and place it in your pipeline input directory.
-The pipeline will detect and load it automatically.
+Rename the downloaded file to `{gene}.vep.xlsx` or `{gene}.vep.txt` (e.g. `BRCA1.vep.xlsx`) and place it in your pipeline input directory.
+The pipeline will detect and load it automatically — both Excel and plain text formats are supported.

 ---